-A specific form for appendix A is available on the Rannís website.
-The form is divided into predefined sections, which shall not be altered.
+A template for appendix A is available on the Rannís website.
+The form is divided into predefined sections, which should not be altered.
 When all information has been entered, applicants are asked to separate appendix A into two documents: 1) Project description, and 2) Bibliography, and then upload the two documents separately as pdf files.
-In the electronic proposal system, a page count is performed.
-The page limit (Times/Times New Roman 12 pt. font with 1.5 line spacing) for the Project description section of the application (including title page and guidelines) is 22 pages for Grant of excellence applications; 17 pages for Project grant applications; 14 pages for Postdoctoral fellowship grant applications; and 7 pages for Doctoral student grant applications.
+In the electronic proposal system, the number of pages in the Project description section is automatically counted, but not in the Bibliography section.
+The page limit (Times/Times New Roman 12 pt. font with 1.5 line spacing and 2.5 cm page margins) for the Project description section of the application (including title page and guidelines) is 22 pages for Grant of Excellence applications; 17 pages for Project grant applications; 14 pages for Postdoctoral fellowship grant applications; and 7 pages for Doctoral student grant applications.
+To ensure equal treatment of applications, the IRF reserves the right to reject all applications that are not completed using the most current version of the template for Appendix A.